Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/generics/README.md

 Box<Number> numberBox = new Box<Number>();
 integerBox = (Box<Integer>)numberBox; //Error: Cannot cast from Box<Number> to Box<Integer>
 ```
-NOTE: To achive the same, unbounded wildcards can be used.
+NOTE: To achieve the same, unbounded wildcards can be used.

 **No instanceOf** - Because compiler uses type erasure, the runtime does not keep track of type parameters, so at runtime difference between Box<Integer> and Box<String> cannot be verified using instanceOf operator.